-You’re comfortable in your own skin, and you own the room when you speak.
-You claim your space and take all the space you need.
+You’re comfortable in your own skin, and you claim your space and take all the space you need.

-You create your own rules, and don’t shrink or compromise to make other people in a conversation or in the room feel comfortable.
+You create your own rules, and don’t shrink or compromise to make other people feel comfortable.

 You dare to be seen and heard, without apology.

 You know your boundaries and you respect them.

 You own your sexuality in all of its expression, including understanding and loving the parts that used to be hidden away.

 You make your pleasure a priority and you own your desires, without shame.

 You keep stepping more and more into your power – and peace and freedom and pleasure and joy.